pnp4nagios/pnp4nagios/README.md

 ## build RPM from git

 The spec file is in the "dist" subdirectory.
-Install git-build-rpm (it's on github) and, as an example:
+Install git-build-rpm (it's on github, surprise!) and, as an example:

-cd (main directory of this git package; where this README.md file is located) git build-rpm --rpm-dir /home/local/lane/rpmbuild --dist .fc35
+HERE=(main directory of this git package; where this README.md file is located) cd $HERE git build-rpm --rpm-dir /home/local/lane/rpmbuild --spec dist/pnp4nagios.spec --dist .fc35

-The --rpm-dir option is to keep the .srpm file from the build, the --dist option is to avoid the longwinded "-%{version}-%{release}%{timestamp}.%{dist}..." package name.
+The --rpm-dir option is to keep the .srpm file from the build (it will be in your usual SRPMS subdirectory in your rpmbuild tree), the --dist option is to avoid the longwinded "-%{version}-%{release}%{timestamp}.%{dist}..." package name.
+The rpms will get copied from the rpmbuild tree to
+$HERE.

+You can also just get the source code, do a ./configure then make etc....but some of us (me) prefers to have a software package, to organize software installation/update/removal.